 Let's make one thing clear right out of the gate: Cooking as a couple isn't for everyone.
-(Two years ago, we published a whole essay about this, albeit with a happy ending.)
-Maybe neither of you has Daniel's sky-high standards in the kitchen, but successfully assembling a dinner together is one of those projects that tend to pull the veil off a relationship, exposing the tender spots of tension therein: needs for control or approval, tiny currents of judginess or thin competitive streaks.
+(We published a whole essay about this, and also had our loved ones tell all.)
+Maybe neither of you has our sky-high standards in the kitchen, but successfully assembling a dinner together is one of those projects that tend to pull the veil off a relationship, exposing its tender spots of tension: needs for control or approval, tiny currents of judginess, or thin competitive streaks.
 Even absent the complexity introduced by romance, deeply intertwined lives, and intimate knowledge of each other's foibles, suddenly teaming up on a task that you're used to doing alone can be a tough row to hoe—think of workplace collaboration, or The Amazing Race.
-You've been warned, is what we're saying.
+In other words: You've been warned.

 But!
 You've clicked on this article, you've read this far, and you're a grown-up (we hope) who (we'll assume) can point to the strength of your relationship and/or past triumphant team-cooking experiences as ample counterevidence.
-You already know that making a meal together can be a lovely expression of love, a way to create Valentine's in your and your partner's own image, on your own schedule, and avoid the headaches of dining out on that particular day.
-You're here for recipes, not marriage advice, for chrissake!
+You already know that making a meal together can be a lovely expression of love.
+You're here for recipes, not marriage advice!
 Well, fine.

 While you can split up the duties required of almost any dish, some projects make more sense for this purpose than others.
-At the top of the list are any recipes that involve a lot of painstaking assembly, including items made in bulk to be frozen (dumplings and ravioli!) or stored in the pantry (DIY Milk Duds!) for later.
 Some of these recipes won't make entrées, much less full meals, but we've included them because they provide good opportunities for collaboration, and because cooking projects can be enjoyable and worthwhile even if they don't directly result in dinner.
-Pour a couple of glasses of wine and peruse this list together now, then stock up on everything you need well in advance, so you can be as relaxed as possible on the day of.
+Pour a couple of glasses of wine and peruse this list together now, then choose a project (or two!) to get started on.

 Pasta, All Ways